 The 20-year-old prisoner was arrested on May 21 at his uncle's residence in West Lafayette.
 He was subsequently convicted of murder and sentenced to life in prison.

 In August 1931, the 19-year-old prisoner was captured using an alias in Albuquerque, New Mexico, where he confessed.
 He was later sentenced to life in prison for murder.

-Deputy Sheriff McClure was survived by his brother and sister.
+Deputy Sheriff McClure, from Lafayette, was survived by his brother and sister.

 • This incident was one of 24 which resulted in the line of duty deaths of two officers.